Congregation of Oblates of

 Father Giovanni Antonio Rocco, c.r.s. was born in Cercemaggiore (CB) Italy, on April 28th of 1913, son of Gianvincenzo Rocco and Carmela Cantarini.

-Father Antonio Rocco devoted and in love with the Blessed Mary, being already the director of the Somascan Clergy of Corbetta, and helping the principal of the Sanctuary of the Virgin of Miracles, right there, in front of the image, he feels the strong impulse and inspiration that since a while was in his heart.
-There he had the clear sensation of hearing a voice, "It's me who wants it."
+Father Antonio Rocco, devoted and in love with Maria Santissima, former Master of the Somascan Clerics in Corbetta, assists the Rector of the Sanctuary of the Madonna dei Miracoli and it is precisely in front of that miraculous effigy that he feels the thrust and inspiration that had long been in the his heart.
+There he had the clear sensation of hearing a voice: "IT IS ME WHO WANT IT."

-Immediately after the war, Father Rocco was shocked by the many orphan children and abandoned youth.
-From this situation is born the will and desire to found a charitable institution that he called “Mater Orphanorum,” which means Mother of Orphans.
+Immediately after the war, Father Rocco was struck by the orphaned youth and abandoned the desire to found a charitable institution which he called "Mater Orphanorum".

 “Truly, I say to you, as you did it to one of the least of these, my brothers, you did it to me”